1- Is it really non-toxic? Unicone Art uncured resin isn’t toxic, it is hazardous and it may give you an allergic reaction but it is not toxic.

 It's recommended to torch or use a heat gun to release the bubbles before adding each layer.

-It occurs when there is slight moisture in the air or in an inclusion that you put in you resin. (flowers or insects that haven't completely dried)
+It occurs when there is humidity or slight moisture in the air or in an inclusion that you put in you resin. (flowers or insects that haven't completely dried)